harvey-withington/slef/README.md

 - **Offline Compatible**: Designed to work without an internet connection for maximum security.
 - **Deterministic**: Regenerate the exact same template using your unique 8-character Template ID.
 - **Modern UI**: Built with Svelte and Tailwind CSS for a clean, responsive user experience.
-- **Dark Mode**: Fully supported dark theme.
+- **Dark Mode**: Because dark mode is cool.

 ## How It Works

 1.  **Generate New**: Creates a completely unique encryption template with a random algorithm.
 2.  **Download**: Save your template as an Excel file (.xlsx) which you can print or store offline.
-3.  **Regenerate**: Enter your previous Template ID to restore the exact same grid layout if you lose your file.
+3.  **Regenerate**: Enter your previous Template ID to regenerate the exact same template if you lose your file.

 ## Tech Stack